duskyshelf/CV/README.md

 ## David Upsdale

 An up-and-coming software developer who loves gaming and all things tech.
-After working in digital marketing roles for the last few years, I realised my real passion was for creating rather than measuring.
+After working in digital marketing roles for the last few years, I realised I wanted to be part of the creative side of the tech industry and not just a user.
 I'm looking for a role that challenges me and lets me get to grips with new technologies and concepts.
-Ideally I would be working as part of a dynamic team that prides itself on its ability to create quality software.
+Preferably as part of a dynamic team in a strong learning environment so I can continue to improve.

 #### Problem Solving